deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17215/index.md

 > </details>

-> Table 1 presents the zero-shot accuracy scores achieved by different language models (with varying sizes) on nine downstream tasks, comparing the performance of models trained with different knowledge distillation methods against a baseline model trained without knowledge distillation.
+> Table 1 presents the zero-shot accuracy scores achieved by different language models (pre-trained with different methods) on nine downstream tasks, comparing models of varying sizes and training methods.

 {{< table-caption >}}